Esri/geodev-hackerlabs/develop/jsapi/create_calcite_maps_app/lab.md

-###Create an ArcGIS JS 4.x - Calcite Maps App with Bootstrap
+###Create an ArcGIS JS 4.0 - Calcite Maps App with Bootstrap

 You can easily build apps with frameworks like Bootstrap with the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/jsapi/).
-This example uses [Calcite Maps](http://github.com/esri/calcite-maps), a custom map app theme for Bootstrap, and the new [ArcGIS JS 4.x API (currently in Beta)](https://developers.arcgis.com/javascript/beta/) to load layers that were built with the Map Viewer.
+This example uses [Calcite Maps](http://github.com/esri/calcite-maps), a custom map app theme for Bootstrap, and the [ArcGIS JS 4.0 API](https://developers.arcgis.com/javascript/) to load layers that were built with the Map Viewer.

 To learn more about the Calcite Maps framework visit [this site](http://github.com/esri/calcite-maps).